Rowen Muscat

-Rowen Muscat (born 5 June 1991) is a Maltese international footballer who plays for Valletta as a midfielder.
+Rowen Muscat (born 5 June 1991) is a Maltese footballer who plays for Valletta as a midfielder.

 Club career

 Muscat began his career with Birkirkara, moving to Hungarian club Dunaújváros.
 After returning to Birkirkara, he moved to Italian club Pavia on loan in January 2016.
 He signed for Valletta in January 2017, with Henry Bonello making the move in the opposite direction.

 International career

 He made his international debut for Malta in the 1–0 win against Liechtenstein played on 14 November 2012.
 He scored his first goal on 14 October 2018, in a 1–1 draw against Azerbaijan.